 Progreso: Latino Progress works for fair representation for Latinos in Washington State.
 Progreso has focused on advocacy, electoral organizing, and coalition building for numerous issues that affect Latinos and people of color, including education, voting rights, immigration, and environmental justice.

 TFF plays a lead role in Safer States, a network of diverse environmental health coalitions and organizations in states across the country that share a bold and urgent vision: families, communities, and the environment should be protected from the devastating impacts of our society’s heavy use of chemicals.
 TFF is a founding member of Safer States and provides policy and science support to help win state campaigns for stronger laws on toxic chemicals.
-Read what we’re doing as part of our Safer States key issue,
+Read more about our work with Safer States here.

 TFF is on the Steering Committee of Safer Chemicals, Healthy Families coalition, which represents more than 11 million individuals and includes parents, health professionals, advocates for people with learning and developmental disabilities, reproductive health advocates, environmentalists and businesses from across the nation.
 SCHF fights for strong federal chemical laws that protect health and the environment, works with retailers to phase out hazardous chemicals from the marketplace and educates the public about ways to protect one’s family from toxic chemicals.

 TFF is part of the national Mind the Store Campaign, which aims to convince retailers to stop selling products containing chemicals known to be harmful to our health and the environment.